Snger/reading-notes/tools/git.md

 - git merge with vimdiff
 - Create Git branch with current changes
 - A previous backup already exists in refs/original/
-- pull/push from multiple remote locations
+- fetch/pull/push from multiple remote locations
+- How to clone all remote branches in Git?
+- Differences between git remote update and fetch?
 - Why am I getting the message, “fatal: This operation must be run in a work tree?”
 - How can I add an empty directory to a Git repository?
+- Replace Remote Repositories
 - Adding Remote Repositories
 - Delete a branch \(local or remote\)
 - git stuck on Unpacking Objects phase
 - git clone issue: repo too large?
+- git tag
+- git-revert - Revert some existing commits
+- 解决Git Revert操作后再次Merge代码被冲掉的问题
+- Force merge after reverting merge commit init git
+- git cherry-pick Apply the changes introduced by some existing commits

 <!-- /MarkdownTOC -->